 - How reanimated pig brains could help us better understand brain function

-Hi I’m Dr. Sabrina Stierwalt, and I’m Everyday Einstein, bringing you Quick and Dirty Tips to help you make sense of science.
+Hi I’m Dr. Sabrina Stierwalt, and I’m Ask Science, bringing you Quick and Dirty Tips to help you make sense of science.

 Maybe the zombie apocalypse starts with a virus or a supernatural event.
 Maybe the resulting zombies can move quickly but are more easily incapacitated, or maybe they're slow and can be only taken out by a blow to the brain.
 Are these zombies cunning?
 Or are they awkward and uncoordinated, as I would argue any proper zombie must be?